Nowcasting vs Forecasting

 Photo by Jakub Żerdzicki, Unsplash.

-When we talk about data driven businesses, we mean organizations that do not rely only on intuition or experience.
-Decisions are made based on data, models, and measurement.
+When we talk about data-driven businesses, we mean organizations that do not rely only on intuition or experience.
+Decisions are made based on data, models, and measurements.
 But an important point is often missed: not all models answer the same type of question.

 This is where the difference between nowcasting and forecasting becomes critical.

-Nowcasting is about estimating the present or the very near present when the main data arrives with delay.
+Nowcasting is estimating the present or very near present when primary data arrive with a delay.

 A simple example: Imagine that finalized sales numbers are available only a few days later, or official market reports are published next month.
 But decisions must be made today.
-In this case, you rely on faster and more real time signals to estimate what is happening now.
+In this case, you rely on faster, more real-time signals to estimate what is happening now.

 Typical use cases of nowcasting:

-• Monitoring campaigns in their early days and adjusting budget or messaging quickly.
+- Monitoring campaigns in their early days and adjusting the budget or messaging quickly.

-• Supporting short term decisions like shift planning, capacity management, or inventory control.
+- Supporting short-term decisions such as shift planning, capacity management, and inventory control.

 Key insight: Nowcasting is similar to an intelligent dashboard.
-It uses statistical or machine learning models to fill the gap between delayed data and real world conditions.
+It uses statistical or machine-learning models to bridge the gap between delayed data and real-world conditions.
 Speed and freshness are the main priorities.

 Clear examples:

-• How much will sales be next month?
+- How many sales will there be next month?

 Typical use cases of forecasting: